Majok-Bol/expense-tracker-api/README.md

   └── Expense
 ```

-The relationship is implemented using:
+The relationship is implemented using SQLAlchemy:

 ```python
 expenses = db.relationship(